Why you should use ephemeral environments when you do serverless

 It’s common for teams to have multiple AWS accounts, one for each environment.
 While there doesn’t seem to be a consensus on how to use these environments, I tend to follow these conventions:

 • test is where other teams can integrate with your team’s work.
-This environment should be fairly stable to not slow down other teams.
+This environment should be fairly stable to avoid slowing down other teams.

-• staging should closely resemble production, and would often contain dumps of production data.
+• staging should closely resemble production and would often contain a dump of production data.
 This is where you can stress test your release candidate in a production-like environment.

 • and then there’s production